Should I Invest In A Metal Building Or Add On To My Current Building?

 Posted by Ben Sparhawk on Feb 3, 2020 9:21:24 AM

-It's not uncommon for a business to outgrow their initial facilities.
+It's not uncommon for a business to outgrow its initial commercial building.

-It's actually a good sign if you do because needing more space typically means you've accomplished some level of success.
+It's actually a good sign if you do because needing more square footage typically means you've accomplished some level of success.

-But, when that time comes, it means you have to make a pretty big decision: do you move your business into a new facility, or do you expand your existing facilities.
+But when that time comes, you have to make a pretty big decision: Do you move your business into a new facility or expand your existing facilities?

-If you chose to use a metal building to set up your business when you first started, you're in luck.
+If you chose to set up your business in a prefab metal building when you first started, you're in luck.
 Either option is realistic for you.

-People who have timber buildings will find it more difficult to expand their current facilities, whereas metal buildings are easily expandable.
+People with timber buildings will find it more challenging to expand their current facilities, whereas commercial metal buildings are easily expandable.

-Even if you do have a metal building, it can still be a tough decision to make with many factors to consider.
+Even if you do have a pre-engineered metal building, the decision can still be tough, with many factors to consider.

-In the article below, we'll look at a few of the factors you should consider when making that decision, and then we'll talk about expanding your metal building.
+In the article below, we'll look at a few of the factors you should consider when making that decision, and then we'll talk about expanding your metal structures.

 Table Of Contents